ckswilliams/modOpenREM/README.rst

 Monitoring related information, primarily from DICOM files.

-This is release 0.8.0, which features extensive improvements to code quality, interface speed and functionality, documentation, imports and is tested to a much greater extent than ever before.
-This release is also the first to feature `openSkin dose maps <http://docs.openrem.org/en/0.8.0/skindosemap.html>`_ for specific fluoroscopy systems.
+This is release 0.8.0, which features extensive improvements to code quality, interface speed and functionality, documentation, imports and exports.
+It is tested to a much greater extent than ever before and is the first release to feature `openSkin dose maps <http://docs.openrem.org/en/0.8.0/skindosemap.html>`_ for specific fluoroscopy systems.

 Please review the `release notes <http://docs.openrem.org/en/0.8.0/release-0.8.0.html>`_ for more details.